sentrium-security/CTF-Write-Ups/debugger_unchained.md

 # Final Thoughts

-As much as I got frustrated by this challenge and I feel like completely over engineered the process, I really enjoyed this one deep down.
+As much as I got frustrated by this challenge and I feel like I completely over engineered the process, I really enjoyed this one deep down.
 Hopefully the tamper script will come in use again in future or someone else can utilise it as well.

 James Drew